Fly Fishing the Bitterroot River, Mt

 As Missoula’s southern-most river, the Bitterroot wakes up first after winter.
 Depending on the spring, Bitterroot river fly fishing can be extremely good by February 25, and fish well through run-off, which typically starts by late April.
 The early season fly fishing hatches consist of an epic Skwala stonefly hatch, along with Nemouras, Blue Winged Olives and Western March Browns.
 The Skwala hatch is known as some of the best dry fly fishing of the year, and you’ll find Montana Fly fishing enthusiasts across the state coming to experience this amazing hatch.

 During run-off, another feature of the Bitterroot River become very apparent.
 As high water wanes, the side sloughs of the Bitterroot come alive.
 Many sloughs are spring fed, clearing much earlier than the main stem.
 Because they’re clear, many fish move into these sloughs and feed voraciously.
-If you’re good on the oars, and can handle some faster water, moving from slough to slough can offer some excellent fly fishing when others are home or, even worse, golfing!
+If you’re good on the oars and can handle some faster water, you’ll love the Bitterroot River fishing experience.
+While you’re moving from slough to slough, others will just be sitting at home—or, even worse—golfing!

 As an aside about floating the Bitterroot River- by statistic, it’s one of the most dangerous rivers in Montana.
 We surmise this stems from the Bitterroot’s benign look in the lower sections.
 When you float the Blackfoot River or Rock Creek, it’s fast, roily and a little intimidating.
 You don’t dare take your eyes off the water or hands off the oars for a second!
 But the Bitterroot River floating can lull you into a false sense of security.
 It looks slow and flat, so you decide to light your cigar or crack a beer, and next thing you know there’s a sweeper and you’ve got trouble.
 All Montana float trips have inherent risks, don’t get lackadaisical on the ‘Root because it looks easy.
 Many anglers book local guides on this river for that reason.